Pocono Region – Long Weekend Guide

 Is the Pocono Region a honeymooner’s paradise or a destination for adventure?

 Both!
-The Pocono Region has beautiful scenery and lots of strolling options for those looking for a low-key destination and white water rafting, mountain biking, and challenging hikes for those in search of a thrill.
+The Pocono Region has beautiful scenery and lots of strolling options for those looking for a low-key destination, as well as white water rafting, mountain biking, and challenging hikes for those in search of a thrill.

-Bike rentals are also readily available for reasonable rates, and a shuttle service is available!
+Bike rentals are also available for reasonable rates, and a shuttle service is available!

 Tip: Be sure to check to see what days locations are open!
 Often, the NP sites close one or two days per week, and other activities are typically only open on weekends until early summer.